jacob-hill90/ymca/README.md

-This is a SE Michigan YMCA project website
+This is a SE Michigan YMCA project website (for practice only)